Understanding Heart Rate

 Why Use % Max Instead of BPM?

-Safety Insights: Pairing % Max Heart Rate with core body temperature and skin temperature gives a clearer picture of heat strain.
+- Physiological Context: Combining % Max HR with core and skin temperature gives a more complete picture of your heat response and exertional load.